 The 1894 excursion started on March 24 from Kurnalpi, travelled eastward to Queen Victoria Spring, then north to Mt Venn and Mt Shenton, and then meandered south westerly to end at the Mt Margaret mining centre.

-While clearly not the Gus Luck Track, as described by the man himself, it is an interesting and worthwhile historical route worthy of further promotion.
-The full text of Carnegie’s Report of that expedition is in the Western Australian Explorers Diaries Project volume titled All I want is fame.
+The full text of Carnegie’s Report of that expedition is in the Western Australian Explorers Diaries Project volume titled All I Want Is Fame.

 Luck, A.J., The Outback Trail, Hesperian Press, Carlisle 1981, p61.

 Bridge, Peter, Biographical Notes in The Outback Trail, pvii

 Carnegie, D.W., All I Want Is Fame, Hesperian Press, 2021.

 The War Cry (Salvation Army’s newspaper), 16 December 1893.